postsharp/Metalama.Documentation/content/conceptual/using/understanding-your-code-with-aspects.md

 Z has changed
 ```

-> [!NOTE]
-> Notice that members of `MovingVertex3D` type doesn't have `NotifyPropertyChanged` explicitly.
-But that aspect is inherited because `NotifyPropertyChanged` is an inhertiable aspect.
+Notice that members of the `MovingVertex3D` type don't have an explicit `[NotifyPropertyChanged]` attribute.
+The aspect is inherited from the base class.
-Note that there is no **explicit** application of aspects and the inheritable type aspect `[NotifyPropertyChanged]` applied on the base type is inherited by all the members of the derived type.